Safeguarding Airports and the Communities Around Them

 This page includes information about the National Airports Safeguarding Framework, the review of Australia Standard 2021, protection of airspace and land use planning.

-A key initiative of the Australian Government's Aviation White Paper was to safeguard airports and the communities in their vicinity and to develop, with state, territory and local governments, a national land use planning regime.
+The National Airports Safeguarding Framework aims to safeguard airports and the communities in their vicinity and to develop, with state, territory and local governments, a national land use planning regime.
 The National Airports Safeguarding Advisory Group, comprising high-level Commonwealth, State and Territory transport and planning officials, has prepared the National Airports Safeguarding Framework.

 Ministers agreed to implement the Safeguarding Framework at the Standing Council on Transport and Infrastructure (SCOTI) meeting on 18 May 2012.